 Myth 3: Brown Spots Occur When Dog Urine Is Alkaline

-The Truth: Although urine pH levels can have a bearing on lawn health, dog urine damages grass because of its high concentrations of nitrogen and salts — not its pH level.
+The Truth: Although urine pH levels can affect lawn health, dog urine damages grass because of its high concentrations of nitrogen and salts — not its pH level.

 Dogs are natural carnivores, and that helps to make their urine acidic – usually at levels of 6.0 to 6.5.
 Turfgrass is negatively affected by either overly acidic or overly alkaline conditions.

-Although your lawn loves nitrogen just as much as the next blade of grass, the amount of nitrogen that a dog deposits in one small area is too much for the lawn to handle.
+Although your lawn loves nitrogen just as much as the next blade of grass, the amount of nitrogen a dog deposits in one small area is too much for the yard to handle.

 The urine spots are often ringed with lush green grass that grows faster than the surrounding lawn.
 This is because the outside circle receives a smaller boost of nitrogen that allows it to grow instead of burn.